lra/api.pouet.net/README.md

 Awesome !
 Welcome dude !

-For now, the API lives at http://pouet-api.herokuapp.com/
+For now, the API lives at http://api.pouet.net/
+This is just a proof of concept, nothing serious, play with it, don't count on it yet.

 ## Use this stuff